| pronouns | nouns | adverbs | verbs | adject. | particles | pre/suffix. | conjun. |

 It’s good weather, right?

-I’m not skilled (good at it) yet
+I’m not skilled yet

 it’s early (good morning)